zeph1912/Xilinx_ZCU102_debug_notes/README.md

 # Xilinx ZCU102 debug notes

+MIT License

+Copyright (c) 2019 Zephyr Yao

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Problem with PL helloworld and the board config fix

 The ZYNQ UltraScale+ ZCU102 is a cool FPGA board with a Cortex-A53 and a Cortex-R5.
 It is my first time to set my hands to an FPGA board.
 I started with a tutorial, https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug1209-embedded-design-tutorial.pdf, which guides through generating hardware layout with Xilinx Vivado (not PL), running a simple bootloader and helloworld program, and then building and running a Linux (on the Cortex hard cores).
 Our software versions are Ubuntu 18.04.3, Xilinx Vivado 2019.1.2, and Xilinx SDK 2019.1.